Developers Forum for XinFin XDC Network

 Enter fullscreen mode Exit fullscreen mode

-To stop the node, or if you encounter, any issues use
+To stop the node, or if you encounter any issues, use:

 sudo docker-compose -f docker-compose.yml down